Make A Christmas Wreath

 Next, cut your HeatnBond to fit the shape of the banner for your wreath.
 Cutting this to shape will also allow for a clean look.

-For the next step, apply your HeatnBond following the directions on the package.
-Also again, I used a piece of wood for the HeatnBond for my Christmas wreath.
+Apply your HeatnBond following the directions on the package.
+Also, use a piece of wood for the HeatnBond.
 Follow the instructions for your iron on the package.

 Heat N Bond getting cut to size to seal banner

-Before the next step, heat your hot glue gun to attach the banner to your wreath.
+Before the next step, heat your hot glue gun to attach the banner to your winter wonderland wreath.

 Glue gun and glue sticks

-Lastly, carefully peal the paper from the HeatnBond.
-Next, fold the end over to connect to the other side and press with your iron to connect the sides together for your wreath.
+Lastly, carefully peel the paper from the HeatnBond.
+Fold the end over to connect to the other side and press with your iron to connect the sides.

 tape over wire adhered